Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: A Simpson's paradox: Architecture versus solver knobs

-Figure~\ref{fig:trainingVersusTest} plots the relationship between training and testing accuracies for the \TASKONE and \TASKTWO models, color-coded by model\_number (0xx, 1xx, \ldots).
-See also Table~\ref{table:trainingVersusTest} in Appendix~\ref{app:details-simpsons-trainingVersusTest}, which presents more detailed numerical results.
 For both \TASKONE and \TASKTWO, there is a very large gap between the training and testing accuracies.
 A positive correlation in Figure~\ref{fig:trainingVersusTest} indicates that improving the training accuracy, even marginally, would lead to improved testing accuracy.
-Instead, we see that for \TASKONE, for all model sub-groups, training and testing accuracies are (very) anti-correlated.
+Instead, we see that for \TASKONE, for most model sub-groups (1xx, 2xx, 6xx, and 7xx), training and testing accuracies are (very) anti-correlated.
+For other two (0xx and 5xx), the trendline is only weakly anti-correlated.
+For all models, however, as the training accuracy approaches 1, the test accuracy plummets (except for a few outliers in the 5xx and 6xx groups).
 In this sense, these \TASKONE models are over-trained; they clump into two sub-groups, those for this $R^2 \approx 0$ and those for which $R^2 > 0.1$.
-Similarly, for \TASKTWO, for model\_number 9xx, they are (very) anti-correlated, and otherwise they are (slightly) anti-correlated.
-(In a Contest, one would expect test data to reflect accurately the qualitative nature of the (secret) Contest data; these results suggest that this may not be the case.)
-In all cases, improving training accuracy leads either to no noticible improvement in test accuracy, or to worse testing~performance.
+Similarly, for \TASKTWO, for model\_number 9xx, they are (very) anti-correlated, and otherwise they are (slightly) anti-correlated for 2xx.
+The other two models show essentially no discernable trend. \footnote{In a Contest, one would expect test data to reflect accurately the qualitative nature of the (secret) Contest data; these results suggest that this may not be the case.} In all cases, improving training accuracy leads either to no noticible improvement in test accuracy, or to worse testing~performance.

+Overall, many of the \TASKONE models, as well as model \TASKTWO 9xx, behave both qualitatively and quantitively differently than the reasonably well-trained \TASKTWO models.
+We believe this is because they may be overtrained.